akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 }
 ```

-What we are saying here is - _connect current object (CustomWidget) whose object is sendRemoveItem to the parent (MainWindow) to its object removeItem()_
+What we are saying here is - _connect current class (CustomWidget) whose object is sendRemoveItem to the parent (MainWindow) whose object is removeItem()_

 ## Conclusion

-This article might be overwhelming but there are only few part of the code that actually matters - creating the UI, using the UI components and connecting them together - rest are automatically generated by the Qt Creator.
-There could be a better way of writing this, if you think you can come up with a better way to do this, please do comment below.
+This article might be overwhelming, but there are only few parts of the code that actually matter - creating the UI, using the UI components and connecting them together - rest are automatically generated by the Qt Creator.
+If you happen to come across a better alternative, please do comment below.

 Happy coding! :smile: